Nick Suzuki: 2022–present

 Suzuki began the 2023–24 season with only marginal point production in the opening stretch of games, attracting some criticism, but began to improve his totals by late October.
 On October 30, he played his 300th career NHL game, coincidentally against the Golden Knights, the team that had initially drafted him.
 He scored a goal in regulation and the Canadiens' only shootout goal in a 3–2 loss.
 He had, to that point, seven points in seven career games against Vegas.
 In early 2024, Suzuki was chosen to represent the Canadiens at the All-Star Game for the third consecutive year.
-He was also named the NHL's third star for the week of February 5–11, having four goals and two assists across three games, accounting for points on six of the Canadiens' nine goals in those games.
-After a rotation of wingers joined Suzuki and Caufield on the top line during the early part of the season, the team's 2022 first overall draft pick, Juraj Slafkovský, gradually established himself as a regular presence with the foregoing, a combination which would enjoy strong results.
+He was also named the NHL's third star for the week of February 5–11, having had four goals and two assists across three games, which included having points on six of the Canadiens' nine goals in those games.
+After a rotation of wingers joined Suzuki and Caufield on the top line during the early part of the season, the team's first overall draft pick in 2022, Juraj Slafkovský, gradually established himself as a regular presence alongside them, a combination which would enjoy strong results.
 On March 5, Suzuki scored his 100th career NHL goal, the overtime winner in a 3–2 win over the Nashville Predators.
 Continuing to hit new milestones over the course of the season, he hit the 30-goal threshold on March 28 in a 4–1 victory over the Philadelphia Flyers.
 With two goals in a 5–3 win over the Florida Panthers on April 2, Suzuki would reach the 70-point mark for the first time in his career while also becoming the fifth Canadiens player to do so amidst the salary cap era.
-Amassing a team-leading 33 goals and 77 points, he received his third consecutive Molson Cup honor.
+Amassing a team-leading 33 goals and 77 points, he received his third consecutive Molson Cup honour.
 He was also the Canadiens' nominee for the King Clancy Memorial Trophy, which is awarded annually to the NHL player who "best exemplifies leadership qualities on and off the ice and who has made a noteworthy humanitarian contribution in his community," citing his charitable efforts.